Computing: Computer Administration

 The paragraph above is how AROS is described in Wikipedia.
 AROS One is a complete desktop OS, including lots of multimedia, Internet, development, emulation, and other software.
 If you like to try out new things, you should give AROS a try.
 It installs so to say out of the box, with sound, video, and networking correctly functioning without having to do further configuration.
 I must say that I myself, I really like it!

 This tutorial describes the installation of AROS One x86 2.5 on a VMware Workstation 16 virtual machine.
 My VM (Other OS; 32bit) has 1 CPU, 2 GB of RAM (too much, I think) and an 8GB IDE harddisk.
-It also has a floppy drive, a CD drive (needed for installation), a network card, and an USB2 controller.
+It also has a floppy drive (that I removed later; floppy drives seem not to be supported?), a CD drive (needed for installation), a network card, and an USB2 controller.
 Display is configured with VMware default settings (no 3D), and the boot option is set to BIOS.

 I downloaded the OS from the ArchiveOS website.
 To note, that the 2.5 version available at this site is not the latest release of the OS.
 In fact, on the AROS One site, there is a download link for version 2.6.
 If you want the latest release, try that one; if you prefer to follow this tutorial, just as it is published here and be 99% sure that the installation succeeds, use the ArchiveOS version.